tmcunningham/abm/README.md

-# Programming for Social Science Assessment 1: Agent Based Modelling practical
+# Programming for Social Science Assessment 1: Sheep and Wolves Agent Based Model

 This repository contains code to run an agent based model that simulates sheep eating grass in a field, while wolves hunt the sheep.
 This code was produced following the practical exercises for the GEOG5995 module run by the University of Leeds.